 Here are some of the best we’ve had in the city (and beyond), but I’m sure most people will kindly explain how I’ve missed loads out.
 Feel free to comment in a disappointed tone so I know I’ve done a bad job.

 A relative newcomer to this list but a certified ‘Outstanding’ Roast Dinner from all of those who have tried it.
 I’m one of those lucky people – opting for their Rosemary Studded Roast Lamb Leg with slow-roasted garlic.
-Chef Julian Pizer has added class, sophistication and truly wonderful ingredients to a meal that’s already up at the top of the list each week and we will forever be thankful to him for that.
+There’s added class, sophistication and truly wonderful ingredients to a meal that’s already up at the top of the list each week and we will forever be thankful to Edinburgh Castle for that.

 Three Little Words

 With a gin distillery approximately 3 metres away from your table, Three Little Words have managed to create the ‘Perfect Sunday’ with their roast dinners and their offer of delicious Mother’s Ruin.
-The roast itself is excellent, and it comes with cauliflower cheese – which is always a welcome addition.
-The best thing to do though is to add a Gin Tour & Tasting to your Sunday too for just £35 all in.
+The best thing to do, though, is to add a Gin Tour & Tasting to your Sunday too for just £35 all in.
 They also have Cauliflower Cheese on the menu (HELLO), which makes the perfect addition to any Sunday roast for just an extra fiver.